 - Investment in the financial marketFinancial MarketThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. to grow one’s assets requires expertise and time, which many often lack, especially the high-net-worth individuals (HNWIs).
 Investors have often taken the help of financial advisors and brokers to invest their funds in the market efficiently.
 Also, hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
-It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks., ETFsETFsAn exchange-traded fund (ETF) is a security that contains many types of securities such as bonds, stocks, commodities, and so on, and that trades on the exchange like a stock, with the price fluctuating many times throughout the day when the exchange-traded fund is bought and sold on the exchange. that involve the pooling of funds from investors have been sought by investors as a viable option to diversify their investment portfolio.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc, ETFsETFsAn exchange-traded fund (ETF) is a security that contains many types of securities such as bonds, stocks, commodities, and so on, and that trades on the exchange like a stock, with the price fluctuating many times throughout the day when the exchange-traded fund is bought and sold on the exchange. that involve the pooling of funds from investors have been sought by investors as a viable option to diversify their investment portfolio.

 - For example, a typical hedge fund and its services available to wealthy clients have helped the investors achieve profits aggressively by taking more risks.
 The clients left the fund managementFund ManagementFund management is the process of a company taking a person's, company's, or another fund management company's financial assets (generally high net worth individuals) and investing them in companies that use those funds as an operational investment, financial investment, or any other investment in order to grow the fund. to the fund manager.
 Although, a typical hedge fund is prone to implosions, and many have suffered huge losses due to that.